mnn/ts-matcher/README.md

 ## Why?

 I am spoiled by advanced `match` in Scala which can match deeply, on more cases at once or use guards.
-This library strives to improve very basic `switch` statement, closing the gap with Scala and other languages with powerful matching.
+This library strives to improve very basic `switch` statement, closing the gap a bit between TypeScript and Scala (and other languages with powerful matching, like Haskell).

 ## Show me code!

-Let's implemented basic calculator:
+Let's implement a basic calculator:

 ```typescript
 import Matcher from 'ts-matcher';